IBM/kube101/workshop/Lab3/README.md

     Once in the container we can use the "redis-cli" command to make sure the redis database is running properly, or to configure it if needed.

-    ```
+    ```console
     redis-cli> ping
     PONG
     redis-cli> exit
     ```

-Now we need to expose redis master Deployment as a Service so that the guestbook application can connect to it through DNS lookup.
-To do this we create a Service object named 'redis-master' and is configured to target port 6379 onto redis master deployment by using selectors "app=redis" and "role=master".
+Now we need to expose the `redis-master` Deployment as a Service so that the guestbook application can connect to it through DNS lookup.

 **redis-master-service.yaml**